 Our Community Outreach and Drop-In Services ensure that schools, community centers, churches, and other community-based providers know about our mission and services so we can continue to engage youth who are experiencing homelessness.
 Youth who come to our door and seek assistance are not turned away for any reason, and we operate under an open intake policy 24 hours a day, 7 days a week, 365 days a year.
 In the event that we do not have a bed available for a young person, we work with and refer young people to other community partners who provide emergency housing to ensure that no young person has to spend a night on the streets.

-Development program that emphasizes a young person’s existing strengths, builds capacity for resilience, and provides opportunities to develop healthy self-determination.
-Our Youth Development Team creates programming, trips and events that reinforce life skills, address physical and mental health, financial literacy, and more, through a wide variety of activities.
+Our Youth Development programming emphasizes a young person’s existing strengths, builds capacity for resilience, and provides opportunities to develop healthy self-determination.
+We create programming, trips and events that reinforce life skills, address physical and mental health, financial literacy, and more, through a wide variety of activities.
 Youth Development programming is designed to remove social and economic barriers, and offer opportunities for growth in a non-judgmental environment.
+It is our goal to foster in our youth lifelong habits of healthy eating, physical activity, and promote physical and human development in a multitude of areas.
+Click here to view our Wellness Policy.

-Covenant House New York operates an Anti-Human Trafficking safe house called the Aspire Program.
-Aspire provides emergency shelter and other vital services to young women with a history of human and/or sex trafficking.
-Dedicated social workers and case managers work with each young woman to ensure that she is not only safe from the dangers of the street, but able to recover and build a life of independence.
+Covenant House New York operates an Anti-Human Trafficking Program.
+We provide emergency shelter and other vital services to young people with a history of human and/or sex trafficking.
+Dedicated social workers and case managers work with each young person to ensure that they are not only safe from the dangers of the street, but able to recover and build a life of independence.

 We provide direct Legal Services to our young people through in-house attorneys and referrals to outside service providers.
 Coordinating closely with Covenant House staff, we identify potential legal issues and work with young people to address them every step of the way.
 In addition, we regularly present a comprehensive series of detailed “Know Your Rights” workshops for young people and policy workshops for staff so they are better able to identify potential legal issues facing our young people.